Indexing-Your-Heart/game/README.md

 [ʔaʃaʃat] language with cleverly crafted puzzles and understand the mysteries of the obelisk.

+> **Important**
+> This branch contains pre-release changes as the project is migrated to the
+> .NET framework.
+Not all parts of the game may work correctly, and some
+> additional work may need to be done to ensure successful compilation.

 > **Warning**
 > This project is a work in progress.
 Game mechanics, lore, and other parts of
 > the game are still a work in progress and may not be representative of the